STANDARDS OF CONDUCT

 G. Conducting all Business with Honesty and Integrity

-PPCWNY is committed to conducting all of its activities with honesty and integrity.
-Employees are expected to act in a manner that promotes PPCWNY’s reputation as an organization that exceeds the strict requirements of the law and operates in accordance with the highest ethical standards.
+PPCWNY is committed to conducting all its activities with honesty and integrity.
+Independent contractors who provide services that relate to billing, payment, ordered services, medical necessity, quality of care, governance, mandatory reporting, or credentialing must comply with PPCWNY’s Compliance Program.
+Independent contractors who do not comply with PPCWNY’s Compliance Program is subject to termination of their contract.
+Employees and independent contractors are expected to act in a manner that promotes PPCWNY’s reputation as an organization that exceeds the strict requirements of the law and operates in accordance with the highest ethical standard